kimie-shen/kimie-shen.github.io/about.md

 esteemed pedagogues such as John Perry, Sasha Starcevich, Jan Jiracek von Arnim, Grigory Gruzman, and the late Nelita True, among others.

-Kimberly is currently pursuing a master's degree in Piano Performance with [Boris Slutsky](https://peabody.jhu.edu/faculty/boris-slutsky/) at the Peabody Conservatory.
+Kimberly is currently pursuing a master's degree in piano performance with [Boris Slutsky](https://peabody.jhu.edu/faculty/boris-slutsky/) at the Peabody Conservatory.
 Her former mentors include [Francine Kay](https://www.francinekay.com/), [Alexander Braginsky](https://cla.umn.edu/about/directory/profile/bragi001), and Jean Krinke.
 Also an avid scientist, she graduated <i>summa cum laude</i> from Princeton University with a